liltims77/Data_Warehouse_design/README.md

    - check and clean columns for invalid or missing data
    - Normalize names of columns for consistency
    - model data into Fact and Dimension tables
+     The fact_allocations table is a central component of the data warehouse, created by combining raw data from the source dataset with dimension tables to enrich the information.
+The process involves merging the raw data with the dim_team_member table to associate   team members and their roles, and with the dim_project table to include project and client details.
+This integration ensures the fact table contains both raw metrics and dimensional attributes, enabling consistent, enriched, and query-ready data for analytical purposes.
+The fact_allocations table serves as the foundation for the star schema design, supporting efficient data analysis and reporting.

 3. Load data into the data warehouse
    - Populate dimension tables
    - Load fact table using foreign keys from dimension table